hsci-r/elasticsearch-openshift/documentation/indexing.md

 This has been succesfully done through the Python client as well.

+The code used for indexing the various datasets can be found at https://github.com/villevaara/dariah-elastic-indexer .

 ### Expanding storage (PVC)

 The current practice for increasing pod persistent volume claim (PVC) size is as follows: